 The 6 country meta-analysis sex-specific percentiles, which were used to develop the Fenton Preterm Growth Charts, can be used to assign size for gestational age (small, large and appropriate) at birth.
 This data is made freely available under an open Creative Commons License for non-commercial use.

-The charts are being used in the following countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Costa Rica, Croatia, France, Germany, Greece, India, Indonesia, Iran, Ireland, Israel, Italy, Korea, Mexico, New Zealand, Peru, Poland, Portugal, Russia, Saudi Arabia, Singapore, Spain, Sweden, Taiwan, Thailand, Turkey, the Netherlands, the UK, and the USA
+The charts are being used in the following countries: Argentina, Australia, Austria, Belgium, Brazil, Canada, Chile, China, Colombia, Costa Rica, Croatia, Ecuador, Estonia, France, Germany, Greece, India, Indonesia, Iran, Ireland, Israel, Italy, Korea, Mexico, New Zealand, Peru, Poland, Portugal, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Taiwan, Thailand, Turkey, the Netherlands, the UK, and the USA